-RUTH R. PUFFER, DRPH
+RUTH R. PUFFER, DR.P.H.1

-Included fifty-three million persons, or 40 per cent of the population.
+I N 1940, the labor force of the United States included fiftythree million persons, or 40 per cent of the population.
 This large group of workers is a major group to consider in improving the health status of our population and in providing services for the maintenance of good health.
 Perhaps the most logical approach in the problem of social medicine is to work with this group, to study the problems of these workers and to build a satisfactory health program.
 An excellent opportunity is provided to determine the influence of the industrial and occupational environment on health by the study of the physical condition of workers through pre-employment and periodic examinations and of rates of illness and injury and of death.
 Preventive and treatment services may be integrated.